 Specify where the value for each field should come from.
 Values must be valid for the field type (integer, string, etc).
 The options below may vary depending on the field type or component.

-2) Set a custom default value: Use this option when you have a specific (non-variable) value to set this field to.
+2) Set a custom default value (Button component): Use this option when you have a specific (non-variable) value to set this field to.

-3) Pre-fill with a value from a component: Use this option when the data you want exists in another component in the Space.
+3) Use / pre-fill a value from a component: Use this option when the data you want exists in another component in the Space.
 Connecting components together ("binding") lets you create more powerful, time-saving tools.

 4) Set a UUID: Use this if you want Internal to generate and set a new universally unique identifier as the prefilled value for this field.